kikrishn/Blog/_posts/2021-02-10-lebesgue-ftc.md

 have a derivative relationship, which is reflected in the same derivative relationship of functions $F' = f$.
-Not only does this give us a way to generalize the notion of derivative to functions that might not normally have one, it gives us a concrete way of evaluating Lebesgue-Stieltjes integrals.
+Not only does this give us a way to generalize the notion of derivative to functions that might not normally have one (as in the case of the heaviside function and the dirac delta), it gives us a concrete way of evaluating Lebesgue-Stieltjes integrals.

 But doesn't this feel restrictive?
 There are lots of functions $F$ which aren't (right-)continuous or increasing that we might be interested in differentiating.